unionco/craft-cloudconvert/README.md

 # Craft CloudConvert
 Thumbnail integration via CloudConvert for Craft CMS 3 & 4

+_This plugin is still in development and should not be used in production_

 ## Versions and Compatibility
 * 1.x.x -> Craft CMS 3
 * 2.x.x -> Craft CMS 4